 The experience of hiring a houseboat and sailing through a maze of interconnected lagoons, canals and lakes – while enjoying a dazzling assortment of flora and fauna, and the local life – is an experience of a lifetime.
-You cannot compare a holiday in Alleppey with anything else.
+You cannot compare other places to visit in India with what Alleppey has to offer.
 There is no Goa or Thailand as wonderful as a houseboat experience in Alleppey backwaters.

-Also, check this video I have made during my recent all India Delhi to Bangalore road trip (before I further continued to Kerala).
+Also, check this video I made during my recent all-India Delhi to Bangalore road trip (before I further continued to Kerala).
 This video is about my Kochi to Alleppey ride including many drone shots of Alleppey…

-I have personally visited Alleppey twice and both the times I stayed least a week.
+I have personally visited Alleppey twice and both times I stayed at least a week.
 There is some kind of gripping energy in Alleppey that makes you want to overstay.
-Other than taking a houseboat, it’s fun staying at one of the backpacker hostels in Alleppey and meeting fellow-travellers.
+Other than taking a houseboat, it’s fun staying at one of the backpacker hostels in Alleppey and meeting fellow travellers.

-Watch duck-herding, fishing, beautiful sunsets and enjoy Alleppey’s slow pace of life as one of the top holiday destinations in India.
+Watch duck-herding, fishing, and beautiful sunsets and enjoy Alleppey’s slow pace of life as one of the top places to visit in India.

-So yea, Alleppey gets a place in my list.
+So yea, Alleppey gets a place on my list.
 And speaking of how to plan a trip to Alleppey, here are some useful Alleppey Travel Tips:

 - The best time to visit Alleppey is between January and March.
-Rest of the year remains too hot and humid.
+The rest of the year remains too hot and humid.

 - If you’re coming to Kerala on a flight, the nearest airport to Alleppey will be Kochi.
 From Kochi, take a bus to Alleppey.
 Kochi to Alleppey is about one hour away.